 Fresno Unified bus transportation will be provided to and from home high schools.

 Each student will get a high quality education that is aligned with California state standards.
 However, students will gain skills through a non-traditional, multi-pronged approach.
 Math will be taught through the lens of business accounting or statistics.
 Social Studies will be learned in relation to economics, marketing and leadership.
 Fresno Unified School District has a mission to prepare every student for life beyond high school.

 New students must be entering the 9th grade and on-track to graduate.
 Beyond that, the school is open to everyone who has the interest and drive to succeed in a creative and non-traditional school environment.
 Entrepreneurs and creative thinkers possess a diverse set of skills, such as thinking outside of the box, risk-taking and problem solving.
 Students must be disciplined enough to work independently at times, while having the ability to work collaboratively and closely with their peers as they complete a number of group-related projects.

 Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to a complex question, problem, or challenge.

 The school opened in August of 2015-2016 school year with an initial 10th grade class.
-We will be adding a grade level each year as this class moves up.
-We will graduate our first class at the end of the 2017-2018 school year.
-In 2017-2018 we will offer our full range of grades 10-12.
+We have added a grade level each year as this class has moved up.
+We graduated our first class at the end of the 2017-2018 school year.
+In 2018-2019 we began enrolling 9th grade students and now offer a full range of grades 9-12.